kutao207/kutao207.github.io/_pages/home.md

 ## Submission

-From participants, no later than the deadline mentioned in the schedule, we expect results submitted along with a one-page description of the method used to generate them.
+From participants, no later than the deadline mentioned in the schedule, we expect results submitted along with a detailed description of the method (less than two pages) used to generate them.
 Results should be presented as a collection of change labels on given test set.

 ## Evaluation